vitalets/playwright-bdd/docs/writing-steps/passing-data.md

 export const { Given, When, Then } = createBdd(test);
 ```

-In Cucumber-style and decorator steps, use `this` to write and read data between steps, similar to previous example.
+In Cucumber-style and decorator steps, use `this` to write and read data between steps, similar to the previous example.

-?> Check out [API testing](https://github.com/vitalets/playwright-bdd/tree/main/examples/api-testing) example that uses cross-step data as well
+?> Check out the [API testing](https://github.com/vitalets/playwright-bdd/tree/main/examples/api-testing) example that uses cross-step data as well.